Before you allow your auto policy to renew, check out our tips on how to get great car insurance.

 Every state has different requirements for car insurance.
 In order to understand these requirements, it's important to understand what each type of car insurance covers.

-Most states require the following liability insurance:
+Almost all states mandate the following liability coverage:

 Commonly Required Coverage